 The Children’s Defense Fund Action Council’s nonpartisan Legislative Report Card takes a comprehensive look at the legislative work each Member of Congress has done on behalf of our children.

 We launched our current Legislative Report Card in 2020, our first publication in nearly a decade.
 Until 2011, the CDF Action Council produced scorecards based on votes alone, the way most legislative scorecards are still put together.
 We discontinued our scorecard after 2011 because there were fewer votes to score and what votes were taken for children often involved disparate pieces of legislation wrapped up in omnibus bills.
 We no longer felt we could put together a meaningful document with so few data points.

-Beginning with the 116th Congress, we tried something different.
+Beginning with the 116th Congress, however, we tried something different.
 We took time to learn how political scientists quantify legislative action and applied those lessons to create a new kind of legislative scorecard, our Legislative Report Card.

 A full list of the bills incorporated into the Report Card can be found here.

 The bills included in this Report Card go beyond the legislation CDF has actively worked on during this Congress.
 We chose to include such a broad selection of bills because we believe that including as much information as possible makes for a better, more descriptive Report Card.
 We also understand that the work of supporting children is intersectional and happens across a broad range of legislative proposals.
 To make sure CDF’s policy agenda is front and center in our model, however, action taken in support of bills publicly endorsed by CDF counts for extra credit.